Whimsyduke/SC2_GameTranslater/HowtoUse/Readme_enUS.md

 Galaxy File Filter
 --------------

->Filt text from different galaxy files, such as LibLIB1, LibIB1h and so on.
+>Filter text from different galaxy files, such as LibLIB1, LibIB1h and so on.

 Record File Filter
 ---------------

->Filt text from different record, such as data editor, trigger and so on.
+>Filter text from different record, such as data editor, trigger and so on.

 Text Status Filter
 --------------

->Filt text from different status, such as modified and unmodified and so on.
+>Filter text from different status, such as modified and unmodified and so on.

 Usage Status Filter
 --------------

->Filt text base on the usage status in the mod.
+>Filter text base on the usage status in the mod.
 Such as added, modified and abandoned.
-Requires using `Reload Compontends` first.
+Requires using `Reload Components` first.